 The shrimp was sweet, salty, flavorful, and oh so tender.
 With each bite, the shrimp literally melted in my mouth in an almost divine way.
 It’s something you need to experience for yourself.

-The sweet shrimp is worth traveling all the way to Japan for.
+The sweet shrimp is worth traveling to Japan for.

 Service

-Service was quick, friendly, and extremely efficient.
-Quick service was a must being at an airport where I needed to make a connection.
-Each time I placed an order, I received the item within a few minutes.
+The service was quick, friendly, and highly efficient.
+Fast service was a must at an airport where I needed to make a connection.
+I received my items within a few minutes each time I placed an order.

-When you want to place an order, simply grab the attention of any server walking around.
-If you don’t get their attention, they usually will not interrupt you.
+When you want to place an order, grab the attention of any server walking around.
+They usually will not interrupt you if you don’t get their attention.
 While this might seem strange in America, this is common in Japan.

 Conclusion